developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/settings/index.md

 -----

-## Sample CartScan Config File
+## Sample Config File

 A sample of the `CartScanConfig.xml` is shown below.
-This file which can be displayed on the mobile device and viewed or edited on the PC using an ordinary text editor.
+This file can be displayed on the mobile device and viewed or edited on a PC using an ordinary text editor. **Note**: Some parameters (as indicated) are not supported in CartScan 2.1.

 	<wap-provisioningdoc>
 	<characteristic type="CartScan" version="1.0">